What’s the Best Grade of Maple Syrup?

 Pure maple syrup also has more nutritional value than most sweeteners and has one of the lowest calorie levels (although we never count calories).
 It's got several minerals including potassium, calcium, manganese, phosphorus, iron, and selenium.
 In this study, you can see that maple syrup has up to 24 different antioxidants, which is like unleashing an army inside your body to heal free radical damage and inflammation.

-Here’s a more in-depth look of the nutrition information of pure maple syrup from the International Maple Syrup Institute.
+Here’s a more in-depth look of the nutrition information of pure maple syrup.

 If you’re going to add any sort of sugar to your diet, add something that actually provides some nutritional benefit.
 Eating healthy is all about balance.